isabella232/kendo-react-animation/docs/expand/index.md

 );
 ```

-## Life-cycle hooks
+## Wire Life-Cycle Hooks

-Component calls special hooks when children are declaratively added.
+The Expand Animation component calls special hooks when children are declaratively added.

-### componentWillExpand
+### Before Animation Starts

-Called when a component is added to an existing Expand component and the animation hasn't started yet.
+The `componentWillExpand` hook is called when a component is added to an existing Expand component and the animation has not started yet.

 ```html-preview
   <style>